Growing up I often heard from teachers that Kim participates enthusiastically in class but doesn't often follow directions.....

 Glass is a technical medium to work with and the Flameworker blends creativity, science and chemistry together in making Art.

-Many of the colours, for example, change in the flame and produce an entire range of textures and hues from a single rod.
-These striking colours are extremely versatile but take careful attention, knowledge, and years of practice to produce certain effects or your end product will look dull, burnt out or be full of unintended air bubbles.
+For example, many of the colours I work with change in the flame and produce a range of textures and hues from a single rod.
+These striking colours are extremely versatile but take careful attention, knowledge, and years of practice to produce certain effects.
+Otherwise, the colours in the end product will look dull, burnt out, or full of unintended air bubbles.

 The companies who make the coloured glass are part of a highly trained, specialized team who can spend years perfecting a colour.
 What that means to the artist is that each batch of glass is different with slight variations of tint, quality and workability.
 As well as us glass artists don't always have access to a colour we want, which could take months if not years to be restocked....uggh....